 - Power e-commerce.
 Achieve a holistic view of customer engagements across multiple touchpoints to deliver a superior online buying experience.

 - Enable an API economy.
 Unlock unique services and create new business models for a competitive advantage.

 - Connect business to business (B2B).
-Optimize collaboration with business partners and expand market reach.
+Optimise collaboration with business partners and expand market reach.